Cricket’s Shorthand Course

 If your long-dictation speed lags more than 20wpm below your short-dictation speed, use the pyramid again to prove that you can do the higher speed, then return to Swem’s method.

-Occassionally experiment with even longer dictations, to build more endurance.
+Occasionally experiment with even longer dictations, to build more endurance.

 Professional Advice for Endurance